nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-task-hubs.md

 ## <a name="task-hub-names"></a>Nomi degli hub attività

+Gli hub attività sono identificati da un nome conforme a queste regole:Task hubs are identified by a name that conforms to these rules:

+* Contiene solo caratteri alfanumerici
+* Inizia con una lettera
+* Ha una lunghezza minima di 3 caratteri, una lunghezza massima di 45 caratteri

-Gli hub attività sono identificati mediante un nome dichiarato nel file *host.json* file, come illustrato nell'esempio seguente:
+Il nome dell'hub attività viene dichiarato nel file *host.json,* come illustrato nell'esempio seguente:The task hub name is declared in the host.json file, as shown in the following example:

 ### <a name="hostjson-functions-20"></a>host.json (Funzioni 2.0)